Mojoryson/Notebooks/README.md

 - [Stock Sentiment Analysis](Stock_Sentiment_Analysis/README.md): This notebook demonstrates how to use a large language model (LLM) for sentiment analysis on publicly traded stock data.
 - [Vertex ML Training](Vertex_ML_Training): This notebook demonstrates how to train a machine learning model at scale using Google Cloud's Vertex AI Training Service, including data preparation, model training, and deployment.
 - [RAG System](RAG_SYSTEM): This notebook demonstrates a RAG system using Google Cloud's AI Platform, UMAP, and Python libraries to process and analyze text data from the Gracie Jiu-Jitsu book.
+- [Work In Progress](WIP): Projects that are currently in progress and not yet completed.

 ## How to Use